MMGameslogo MMGames

-What do you call declaring a function form at the beginning of a program?
+What is it called when you declare the form of a function at the beginning of a program?

-What do you call a variable that you declare to pass a number to a function?
+What do you call the variables declared to pass numbers to a function?

-What do we call a number or variable that is passed to a function?
+What do we call the numbers or variables passed to a function?

-What do we call the number returned from a function?
+What do we call the value returned from a function?

-Answer judging from the processing details and variable names.
+Determine the answer based on the processing content and variable names.

 #include <stdio.h>